MarkusBiggus/SonnenBackup/README.md

 All values False indicates Off Grid operation, the string "Off Grid." is returned.

 ### State of Charge
 The batterie reports two State of Charge values, Relative and Usable.
-The difference between these two values is reported by sensor depth_of_discharge_limit (DoD).
-Depth of Discharge reserve is included in Relative State of Charge (RSoC) overall values, like full_charge_capacity.
+The difference between these two values is reported by sensor *depth_of_discharge_limit* (DoD).
+Depth of Discharge reserve is included in *relative_state_of_charge* (RSoC) overall values, like *full_charge_capacity*.
-Specific usable values are based on Usable State of Charge (USoC), like usable_capacity, which do not include the DoD limit reported by sensor unusable_capacity.
+Specific usable values are based on *usable_state_of_charge* (USoC), like *usable_capacity*, which do not include the DoD limit reported by sensor *unusable_capacity*.

-Importantly, the reserve_charge percent for backup buffer is based on USoC. eg when sensor activity_state is 'standby' USoC equals Backup Reserve Charge, a little less than RSoC.
+Importantly, the *reserve_charge* percent for backup buffer is based on USoC. eg. when sensor *activity_state* is 'standby' USoC equals Backup Reserve Charge, a little less than RSoC.

+Sensors *capacity_to_reserve* & *capacity_until_reserve* are both zero when battery is in standby at reserve capacity.
+Otherwise, only one has a value depending on USoC being above or below *reserve_charge*.

 ## Recording
 Some sensor values do not change, some only change when configuration changes, some are of little value when not current.
 These sensors will waste space if recorded.